MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/nuget.md

 ## Create a NuGet package

 There are various ways to create your NuGet packages such as using Visual Studio to pack your NuGet packages.
-If you're already using MSBuild or some other task to create your packages, skip this section and jump to the [publish packages](#publish-packages) section.
+If you're already using MSBuild or some other task to create your packages, skip this section and jump to the [publish NuGet packages](#publish-nuget-packages) section.

 #### [YAML](#tab/yaml/)
 ::: moniker range=">= azure-devops-2019"